 Fantastic photos by Trevor Roberts

-A wonderful small image by Ágnes Őri
+A nice small image by Ágnes Őri

 shown on an "Optics Picture of the Day" page of of the Atmospheric Optics site.